 Why are you having mood swings?

 We all have moments when we are happy and moments when we are sad.
-Most of the time, we are able to function every day without either of these effecting us too much.
+Most of the time, we can function every day without either of these affecting us too much.
 What if you go back and forth between these two extremes frequently?
-While you’re experiencing either one of these, does it making completing daily activities difficult?
-If it does, you might have bipolar disorder.
+While experiencing either of these, does it make completing daily activities difficult?
 What does this mean?
-How is it treated?
-Can it be prevented?

 There is no specific way to prevent bipolar disorder.
-The key to preventing complications is getting the help you need at the earliest sign of an episode.
-The major thing to look for are warning signs.
-This can help you get a head start on dealing with the symptoms, see if there is pattern to them and identify what is triggering them.
-It’s a good idea to include family and friends in monitoring for them.
-Since alcohol and drugs can make your symptoms worse or reappear, avoid them.
-It’s vital to take your medication as prescribed, even if you are feeling better.
-If you stop or reduce the amount you’re taking, you can experience withdrawal symptoms and your bipolar symptoms will get worse or return.
+The key to avoiding complications is getting the help you need at the earliest sign of an episode.
+The primary thing to look for is warning signs.
+This can help you get a head start on dealing with the symptoms, see if there is a pattern, and identify what is triggering them.
+Including family and friends in watching for them is a good idea.